Connect with others who understand.

 • Cancer cells grow in this distant tissue, forming a new tumor.

-Metastasis often fails.
 Cancer cells can die at any step along this process.
 However, over time, some cells will usually be successful at metastasizing.

 Metastasis and Staging

-One reason staging is important is that it helps doctors recommend treatment options.
+Staging is important because it helps doctors recommend treatment options.
 For example, an early-stage tumor found in a single location in the lung can often be treated with surgery.
-Removing the tumor and nearby tissue may be enough to treat cancer.
-However, people with metastatic lung cancer may have cancer cells spread throughout their bodies.
-In this case, doctors more often recommend systemic therapy (medication that travels throughout the bloodstream and reaches all parts of the body).
+Removing the tumor and nearby tissue may be enough to treat some cases of early-stage cancer.

+Doctors also use staging information to estimate a person’s prognosis (outlook).
 Lung cancer is often staged with the TNM system, which stands for tumor, nodes, and metastasis.
 Using this staging system, doctors score cancer within three categories.
 The numbers in each of these categories can tell you more about the cancer:

 • Tumor — Larger T numbers mean the tumor is bigger or that it is growing into nearby tissues.
+For example, a T4 tumor is larger than a T2 tumor.

 • Metastasis — The M number says whether or not the original tumor has metastasized to other distant organs or tissues.